SomanathNemilidinne/US_states_guessing_game/README.md

 - Create a scoring system based on time or accuracy.
 - Add multiplayer options for competitive play!

+## 🤔 Fun Fact

+Did you know? **The state of Alaska is larger than the next three largest states (Texas, California, and Montana) combined!** It’s a huge state with diverse landscapes and wildlife.

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to create a new branch, make your enhancements, and submit a pull request.